diversworld/contao-calendar-editor-bundle/README.md

 ### The Calendar FE edit module

 Similar to the regular Contao Calendar, but with edit-Links and "add event"-Links for every day.
 As a bonus, a "Holiday Calendar" can be specified.
-Events from this calendar are shown in the day-header of the calender module, to mark some days as "holiday", or whatever.
+Events from this calendar are shown in the day-header of the calendar module, to mark some days as "holiday", or whatever.

 ## Usage